 I stand by my MCAT Mastery Companion Course 100%.
 I want you to be completely satisfied.
 I'm doing the unheard and offering a 30 day money back guarantee!

 You must be delighted from the value you get from my course where I share what I learned during 4 years of undergrad, 2 years of grad school and 4 years of medical school all to help you ace the MCAT.

 The MCAT Mastery Companion Course is built with you in mind.

-The strategies found inside actually work and you don't need 36 hour days to get through everything I have in store for you.
-Besides, as a medical student I know how precious time can be.
+The strategies found inside work and you don't need 36 hour days to get through everything I have in store for you.
+As a medical student I know how precious time can be.

 I'm not into games and will never have you jump through hoops to get your refund.
 You must be delighted with the value you get from my course or I wouldn't feel right keeping your money.

 Go ahead give the MCAT Mastery Companion Course a try and test out all the dozens of specific strategies for acing the MCAT.
-You'll be kicking yourself for not coming across this course sooner and must conclude just one of the included MCAT booklets alone is worth your entire investment, or you can return it.
+You'll be kicking yourself for not coming across this course sooner and must conclude just one of the included MCAT booklets alone is worth your entire investment.

 If you're looking to just try the program and are not a serious student then don't buy.
 Let's not waste each other's time.